joedooley/genesis-simple-footer-widgets/readme.txt

 = FTP Installation =

-1. Upload `genesis-simple-footer-widgets` to the `/wp-content/plugins/` directory
+1. Upload `genesis-variable-footer-widgets` to the `/wp-content/plugins/` directory
-2. DO NOT change the name of the genesis-simple-hooks folder
+2. DO NOT change the name of the genesis-variable-footer-widgets folder
 3. Activate the plugin through the 'Plugins' menu in WordPress

 = How To Use =